Nortel payphones: Centurion

 and other local phone companies in Canada.
 Additionally, Centurions were used by companies in the United States such as Embarq, and a number of other independent telephone companies.

 Millennium

-The Millennium line was introduced in the 1990s and allowed the use of coins (5, 10, 25 cents and 1 dollar for Canadian versions) and cards (credit card or phone cards as well as "smart" chip cards.)
+The Millennium line was introduced in the 1990s and allowed the use of coins (5, 10, 25 cents and 1 dollar coins) and/or cards (credit card or phone cards as well as "smart" chip cards.)
 They were equipped with an advanced electronic coin validator, which could detect slugs or coin blockages.
 These units came with a touch tone key pad only.
 A display screen allowed the user to view the number dialed and switch between two languages, where the operating company has a choice of any combination of English, French, Spanish and Japanese.
-The VFD display also allows the operating company to set scrolling messages and ads, with a total of 20 messages possible in total, 10 for on hook and 10 for off hook.
+The VFD display also allows the operating company to set scrolling messages and ads, with a total of 20 messages possible in total, 10 for on hook and 10 for off hook, 20 characters each.
+Additionally, a message can be attached to each of the quick-dial buttons (if available).